mindoftea/DemoFrame/README.md

 A lightweight framework and node server for the swift, pure development of Javascript &amp; HTML5 canvas demos.

-You can see an instance of it running [here](http://mindoftea.jit.su/demos/h "Demo").
+You can see an instance of it running here: http://mindoftea.jit.su/demos/h.

 ## Philosophy: